OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools/ubuntu-1804-end-of-life.md

 * [.NET 6 release notes](https://github.com/dotnet/core/tree/main/release-notes/6.0)
 * [.NET release types](https://learn.microsoft.com/en-us/dotnet/core/releases-and-support)

-### What if I experience a breaking change but I can’t remediate it in time?
+### What if I experience a breaking change but I can't remediate it in time?
 There is the option to provision your own worker with Ubuntu 18.04 and selecting its worker pool for your deployment process that experience the breaking change.

 ### Why is GCloud CLI part of this notification?